DOI-USGS/ds-pipelines-targets-3-course/course-instructions.md

 <details>
 <summary><h2>Branching</h2></summary>

-In the last issue you noted some inefficiencies with writing out many nearly-identical targets within a remake.yml:
+In the last section you noted some inefficiencies with writing out many nearly-identical targets within a remake.yml:
 1. It's a pain (more typing and potentially a very long *_targets.R* file) to add new sites.
 2. Potential for errors (more typing, more copy/paste = more room for making mistakes).

-In this issue we'll fix those inefficiencies by adopting the *branching* approach supported by **targets** and the support package **tarchetypes**.
+In this section we'll fix those inefficiencies by adopting the *branching* approach supported by **targets** and the support package **tarchetypes**.

 ### Definitions